 Store them in an airtight container at room temperature for up to 5 days.
-Yes you can freeze them too in an airtight container or freezer safe bag for up to 3 months.

 - Can I use regular sugar?
 Yes you totally can, you just wont have that crunchy exterior that this recipe offers.
 You can also use crystallized sprinkles for the same effect but NOT classic jimmies- they will melt!